Alabama

 1818 Farms

-For Natasha McCrary, what began as a lesson in connecting with nature for her children evolved into 1818 Farms—a lifestyle brand rooted in the values of ecology, craftsmanship, and community.
+For Natasha McCrary, a simple lesson in running a business for her children grew into 1818 Farms, a flourishing flower farm and handmade beauty brand rooted in sustainability and community.

 Farm business experiences growth with skin care products that make a difference